refinedev/refine/documentation/tutorial/essentials/data-fetching/fetching-data/index.md

 ## Using the `useOne` Hook

 After implementing the `getOne` method, we'll be able to call `useOne` hook and fetch a single record from our API.
 Let's create a component called `ShowProduct` and mount it inside our `<Refine />` component.
-Then, we'll use the `useOne` hook inside our `ShowProduct` to fetch a single record of `products` entity from our API.

 <CreateShowProductFile />

-Then, we'll import `useOne` hook and use it inside our `ShowProduct` component.
+Then, we'll import `useOne` hook and use it inside our `ShowProduct` component to fetch a single record of `products` entity from our API.

 Try to add the following lines to your `src/show-product.tsx` file: